 9. Anyone found guilty of killing a highly endangered and culturally black-necked crane could be sentenced to life in prison.

 10. Bhutan is one of the last countries in the world to introduce television to its people.
 The government lifted a ban on TV—and the Internet—only 11 years ago.

 11. Bhutan is overwhelmingly Buddhist, with a large Hindu minority, but remains deeply superstitious.
 Traditional homes have carved wooden erect phalluses protruding from the main door lintels to ward off evil spirits.
 A heavy emphasis is placed on Buddhist teachings, and Bhutanese receive free education from the government.

 12. All citizens officially become one year older on New Year’s Day.
 This way, no one forgets anyone’s birthday!

-13. Bhutan’s national sport is a form of archery in which rival teams face each other across a field, and fire sharp arrows at one another, while each team waves its arms to distract their opponents.
-Players battle it out wearing national costume.
+13. Bhutan’s national sport is a form of archery in which rival teams face each other across a field and fire sharp arrows while each team waves its arms to distract their opponents.
+Players battle it out wearing national costumes.

-14. The national animal of Bhutan is the takin, an animal so unusual it is in a class all of its own, Budorcas taxicolor.
+14. Bhutan’s national animal is the takin, an animal so unusual it is in a class all of its own, Budorcas taxicolor.
 Bhutanese believe their most popular saint, known as the divine madman (1455-1529), created it.

-15. Bhutan is the happiest country in Asia, and the eighth in the world, despite widespread poverty and illiteracy.
-A survey pointed to the landlocked Himalayan kingdom’s beautiful mountain scenery, isolated culture and strong sense of national identity as reasons for the contentment of its citizens.
+15. Bhutan is the happiest country in Asia, and the eighth globally, despite widespread poverty and illiteracy.
+A survey pointed to the landlocked Himalayan kingdom’s beautiful mountain scenery, isolated culture, and a strong sense of national identity as reasons for its citizens’ contentment.